fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 **Note**:
 This is true for deploying Windows 10 images, but **Windows 11** requires to use **UEFI** to align with the **TPM 2.0** prerequisites.

+### Installing the WDS role on our WDS VM

+- The VM is running Windows Server 2022 and has been joined to the AD domain provided by our ADDS/DHCP VM
+- Open "Server Manager"
+- Click on "Manage" and select "Add Roles and Features"
+- Choose "Role-based or feature-based installation"
+- Select the server where you want to install the role
+- In the list of roles, check "Windows Deployment Services"
+- Click on Next until the Role Services selection
+- Ensure both role services are selected: Deployment Server and Transport Server
+- Click on "Install"

+### Configuring WDS

+- once the WDS role installed, open the Windows Deployment Services console
+- in the left pane, open the servers section and right-click on the WDS server > Configure server
+-

-## The DHCP server
+## Setting up the DHCP server

-This will be an Active Directory (AD) Domain Controller (DC) to which we'll add the DHCP role.
+- This is an Active Directory (AD) Domain Controller (DC) to which we've added the DHCP role.
+- This VM is also running Windows Server 2022

 ## Setting up our Virtual Windows servers